Antti Lindtman: Controversies

 In October 2016, it was found out that Lindtman had handed secret lists to the speaker and deputy speakers of the Parliament of Finland in which he had suggested which MPs from the SDP should get turns to speak in plenary sessions.
 The speakers had been under the impression that the lists were the result of an internal agreement of the parliamentary group, whereas Lindtman had made the decision alone and without informing anyone else.
 The practice had continued for at least a year.
 The revelation led to heavy criticism of Lindtman's actions by the members of the parliamentary group, after which Lindtman apologized for his actions.

 In September 2023, when Lindtman got elected chair of the SDP, a scandal broke out due to him in his adolescent years, posing near four other naked young adults, nude, wearing a pointed hat in the style of a christmas elf, covered by a balaclava and with an airsoft gun in hand, while two others were doing a Nazi salute in the same picture.
 Because of this, Lindtman was accused of being a Nazi.
-He responded by stating that the image had been taken during his time in a high school film group by the name of "Team Paha, English: Team Bad" in a Pikkujoulu party while they were messing around and firmly denied the allegation of being a neo-Nazis.
+He responded by stating that the image had been taken during his time in a high school film group by the name of "Team Paha" (in English: Team Bad) in a Pikkujoulu party while they were messing around and firmly denied the allegation of being a neo-Nazi.